Unaccompanied Homeless Youth

 Making State Laws Work for Unaccompanied Youth: A How-To Manual and Tools for Creating State Laws and Policies to Support Unaccompanied Homeless Youth Under Age 18

-McKinney-Vento liaisons, youth service providers, attorneys and others work to assist unaccompanied homeless youth whose parents are not capable of supporting their children’s best interests or who purposefully act against those best interests.
-However, state and federal laws often do not provide youth or their advocates with the legal tools they need.
-This publication offers background on unaccompanied homeless youth, explains their legal status under state and federal law, and provides tools to help youth and advocates create state and local laws and policies to support unaccompanied homeless youth.
+As McKinney-Vento liaisons, youth service providers, attorneys and others work to assist unaccompanied homeless youth, they often are limited by state and federal laws that do not provide youth with adequate rights.
+This publication provides practical tools and strategies to help youth and advocates create state and local laws and policies to support unaccompanied homeless youth.

 Surrogate Parents and Unaccompanied Homeless Youth Under the Individuals with Disabilities Education Act

-New from NAEHCY and our partners at the National Association for State Directors of Special Education (NASDSE) in 2016, this short publication provides the legal landscape for who can consent for special education evaluations and services for unaccompanied homeless youth, with implementation tips and resources.
+Co-authored by NAEHCY and the National Association for State Directors of Special Education (NASDSE), this short publication provides the legal landscape for who can consent for special education evaluations and services for unaccompanied homeless youth, with implementation tips and resources.

 Unaccompanied Immigrant Children: Education and Homelessness

 This brief and companion flowchart aim to assist McKinney-Vento and other education staff in determining the McKinney-Vento eligibility of unaccompanied immigrant children who may be arriving in their communities and providing these children with appropriate services.

 Download the Unaccompanied Immigrant Children: Education and Homelessness brief.

 Download the companion Unaccompanied Immigrant Children and the McKinney-Vento Act: Overall Process from Apprehension through Placement flowchart.